I love vintage items. It is hard to choose a favorite, but my go-to, most used vintage item, has got to be my cranberry glass.

 Recently, I set a table using an ombre theme.
 This was so much fun to create and may be one of my favorite tablescapes I have ever created.
 Everything on the table was ombre, the flowers, the glassware, the chargers, the china, and the napkins.

 I have been cleaning out my butler’s pantry and I decided to move all of the glassware into the butler’s pantry to take advantage of the glass shelves and lighting.
 I started with all of my pink and cranberry glassware.

 Instead of simply lining them up on the shelves, I decided to create an ombre effect and I am so thrilled.
 Every time I glance into the butler’s pantry from the kitchen, this view makes me so happy.

 This is such a beautiful example of taking something ordinary, storying glassware, and making it extraordinary!

 I love to shop flea markets and there is no doubt that you can find cranberry glass at local vintage flea markets.
 Some of the best deals on cranberry glass are at garage sales and antique shops.

-Recently I have bought cranberry glassware online on eBay and on Etsy.
-The prices can vary because obviously the sellers likely pall paid a different price for the glasses.
+Often I buy cranberry glassware online on eBay and on Etsy.
+The prices can vary because obviously, the sellers likely all paid a different price for the glasses.
 I have paid as low as $5 a glass and as high as $15.

 Just be sure and check to see if there are any chips.
+And check the size because sometimes glasses look taller in a photo.
 It’s important to know what you are buying.
 Of course, also check the shipping costs.

 Most of the glasses for sale are vintage cranberry.
 But there are a few newer glasses.
-It’s not too hard to tell the difference, and most sellers state if it is new or old.
+It’s not too hard to tell the difference, and most sellers state if they are new or old.